QAA Podcast

-QAnon Anonymous (QAA) is an investigative journalism podcast that analyzes and debunks conspiracy theories.
-It is co-hosted by Travis View (pen name of Logan Strain), Julian Feeld, and Jake Rockatansky, alongside British correspondent Annie Kelly and Canadian correspondent Liv Agar.
+The QAA Podcast (formerly QAnon Anonymous) is an investigative journalism podcast that analyzes and debunks conspiracy theories.
+It is co-hosted by Travis View (real name: Logan Strain), Julian Feeld, and Jake Rockatansky, alongside Annie Kelly (British correspondent), Liv Agar (Canadian correspondent), Brad Abrahams (Inner Earth correspondent), and Allie Mezei (QAA Legal Analyst).

+History

-The podcast premiered in August 2018, around 10 months after the first couple of posts made by the person claiming to be 'Q' on the 4chan message board.
+The podcast premiered in August 2018, around 10 months after the first posts made by the person claiming to be 'Q' on the 4chan message board.
 NPR called QAA "a podcast that tracks and debunks online conspiracy theories", initially focusing on the QAnon conspiracy theory but has since widened to discuss related conspiracy theories in general and the history of conspiratorial and reactionary thinking in other time periods.

+On April 11, 2024, the podcast officially rebranded from QAnon Anonymous to simply the QAA Podcast, along with a new theme song and cover art.

+The members of QAA have attended various QAnon live events, including the first ever QAnon conference, as well as events relating to other subjects of their journalism.

 QAA describes QAnon as a "big tent conspiracy theory" and a "meta conspiracy theory that provides an underlying narrative for other baseless theories".
-Annie Kelly acts as the podcast's United Kingdom correspondent and joined the podcast as the conspiracy theory spread from the United States to other countries, such as when it was accelerated by the COVID-19 pandemic.